rammurmu/rammurmu/README.md

 <br>
 Contributing to the RunAsh ecosystem<br>
 We contribute to the platform we rely on to build and run hybrid runash live streaming while also maintaining our own open source project like<br>
-- https://runash.in <br>A live retail streaming platform<br>
+- https://runash.in <br>RunAsh is an AI powered live streaming platform<br>
-- https://runash.live <br>A live sell streaming platform
+- https://runash.live <br>RunAsh is an AI powered live streaming platform
+- https://runash.ai <br>RunAsh AI is an creating video from text model

 Appendex
 See what's next on our roadmap and let us know if you have any suggestion oh, and by the way,we are always hiring talented,passionate people to join our team